Benitoite/howtophotovietnam/index.md

 *Vietnam is diverse.* You are welcome here and your presence is appreciated and respected no matter what you are, if anything.
 Depending on where you are, do not be shocked to find a Church, Temple, and Mosque coexisting on the same street corner.

 ##	The internet
 *Yes*, Vietnam is online.
 When I first came, you could access the internet on a Pentium and CRT monitor in stinky cafes crowded with video game addicts.
 Loading mail.yahoo.com took three-and-one-half minutes to a half-hour.
 Logging in was a whole other ordeal, and then you got to your email.
 How frustrating that time was.
 If you are on FiOs at home and your router supports it, set up a Virtual Private Network (VPN) or simply subscribe to a VPN app on your device.
 That way you will be able to access the same network resources you have at home.
 Private IPv6 settings may interfere with your VPN settings resulting in service denials, so turn that feature off if possible.
+My home network uses ddns.net, which is blocked here by DNS.
+The simplest solution is to use google's DNS servers, 8.8.8.8, and 8.8.4.4 while you are away.

 <figure>
 <img src="river.JPG" width="50%" alt="Riverside life by Richard E Barber">